Updated on March 3rd, 2025 by Felix Martinez

 Genuine Parts does not get much coverage in the financial media.
 It is far from the high-flying tech startups that typically receive more attention.
 However, Genuine Parts is a very appealing stock for investors looking for stable profitability and reliable dividend growth.

-The company has a long runway of growth ahead, due to favorable industry dynamics.
-It should continue to raise its dividend each year, as it has for the past 66 years.
+Due to favorable industry dynamics, the company has a long runway of growth ahead.
+It should continue to raise its dividend each year, as it has for the past 69 years.

-Given its history of dividend growth, Genuine Parts is suitable for investors desiring income, as well as steady dividend increases each year.
-Investors looking for more in the way of total returns will likely want to wait for a more attractive entry point.
+Given its history of dividend growth, Genuine Parts is suitable for investors desiring income and steady dividend increases each year.
+With an 11.6% expected rate of return, GPC stock is a buy.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: